Drunk Driving Disasters: The Impact of Fatal DUI Crashes in Georgia

 An experienced attorney may succeed in getting your charges reduced.
 For example, a reckless driving lawyer could help you reduce DUI charges to reckless driving.
 But, if your DUI offense included fatalities, reducing your charges can be difficult.

-Vehicular manslaughter charges might be dropped only if there is a lack of sufficient evidence or factual innocence.
+Vehicular manslaughter charges might be dropped only if there is insufficient evidence or factual innocence.
 For example, if there isn’t enough evidence to prove the accused driver was guilty of a DUI, that driver can’t be charged with first-degree vehicular manslaughter.